chromaui/learnstorybook.com/README.md

 An animation to use on the guide's hero image which corresponds with a named export from the [animation styles file](https://github.com/chromaui/learnstorybook.com/tree/master/src/styles/animations.js).
 The export must contain the entire CSS property and value for the animation.

+#### `twitterShareText`

+The text content for the tweet that is auto-populated when people choose to share the guide on Twitter.
+The URL that is included in the tweet is auto-generated based on the guide, but the individual guide can control the messaging before the link.

 ### Chapter frontmatter

 ---